-Implementation and Enforcement of Existing Norms on IDPs in Nigeria

-One of the salient means of guaranteeing protection and assistance of IDPs lies in the implementation of laws and policies insofar as it relates to IDPs' rights and entitlements and their consequential enforcement upon actual breach or threatened infraction of the same.
+Implementation and Enforcement of Existing Norms on IDPs in Nigeria One of the salient means of guaranteeing protection and assistance of IDPs lies in the implementation of laws and policies insofar as it relates to IDPs' rights and entitlements and their consequential enforcement upon actual breach or threatened infraction of the same.
 Most of these laws and policies that entrench protection for IDPs in Nigeria are either in the nature of soft laws and treaties which also lacks effective monitoring system to ensure implementation and compliance by states party, in addition to their domestic application which is evidently limited also by the provisions of the national laws.

 Nigeria's dualist legal system in particular where international law and domestic law are considered as two distinct legal systems require reception legislation before treaty becomes applicable in national courts, also contribute to the growing concerns regarding non\nation and enforcement of IDPs norms.
-There are no national institution with the mandate to ensure implementation and enforcement of IDPs norms in Nigeria as it were in other jurisdiction like Uganda where the National Human Rights Commission is saddled with this onerous responsibility.
+There are no national institution with the mandate to ensure implementation-and enforcement of IDPs norms in Nigeria as it were in other jurisdiction like Uganda where the National Human Rights Commission is saddled with this onerous responsibility.
+More so, we shall examine the various strategies for rehabilitating of IDPs, strategies for prevention of internal Displacement, strategies for protection and Assistance of IDPs during displacement, strategies for return, relocation local integration of IDPs and achieving durable solutions to internal displacement in Nigeria.